Hawkman: Publication history

 This Hawkman became a member of the Justice League of America in issue #31, where he often verbally sparred with the iconoclastic liberal hero Green Arrow.
 In the 1960s, it was revealed that the original Hawkman lived on the parallel world of Earth-Two, and that Katar Hol lived on Earth-One.
 The JLA and JSA had an annual meeting throughout the 1960s and 1970s during which the two heroes often met.

 The Silver Age Hawkman had his own series for a few years in the '60s, but with declining sales it ended at issue #27 and was then merged with that of the Atom.
 Atom and Hawkman lasted only another year or so before cancellation.

 In the late 1970s in Showcase and World's Finest Comics, Thanagar went to war with the planet Rann, the adopted home of Adam Strange.
-This led to Hawkman and Hawkwoman severing ties with their homeworld, and later fighting The Shadow War of Hawkman (written by Tony Isabella) as the Thanagarians tried secretly to conquer the Earth.
+This led to Hawkman and Hawkwoman severing ties with their homeworld, and later fighting The Shadow War of Hawkman (written by Jenny Blake Isabella) as the Thanagarians tried secretly to conquer the Earth.

 The landmark 1985 series Crisis on Infinite Earths resulted in a massive revision of much of DC continuity and led to many characters being substantially rewritten.
 Hawkman was to suffer some of the greatest confusion as successive writers sought to explain his various appearances.
 In the revised timeline there was a single Earth which had witnessed the JSA in the 1940s and the JLA decades later.
 Successive revisions sought to establish exactly who had been Hawkman and Hawkwoman at different stages.
 For the first few years the pre-Crisis incarnations were still used, during which time they were prominent across the DC Universe and joined the latest incarnation of the Justice League.

-DC decided to reboot Hawkman, in a limited series (which later led to an ongoing series) titled Hawkworld originally by Tim Truman, and later John Ostrander.
+DC decided to reboot Hawkman, in a limited series (which later led to an ongoing series) titled Hawkworld originally by Timothy Truman, and later John Ostrander.
 In this series, Thanagar was a stratified society which conquered other worlds to enrich itself.
 Katar Hol was the son of a prominent official who rebelled against the status quo.
 He and his partner Shayera were sent to Earth and remained there for some years until Hol was apparently killed.

 This created several continuity errors.
 Because the new Katar Hol had only just arrived on Earth, someone else had to have been Hawkman previously.
 In an attempt to resolve the problem it was established through retcons that the Golden Age Hawkman and Hawkgirl had continued to operate sporadically after their supposed retirement in 1951 through the 1990s, and that Nth metal originally came from Thanagar.
 The Halls, and not the Hols, joined the original incarnation of the JLA.
 Another Hawkman—Fel Andar, a Thanagarian agent—had been the one who joined the Justice League during the 1980s, pretending to be a hero but secretly spying on the League for his Thanagarian masters.